mhewedy/outbox/README.md

 ## Outbox

-A simple library to implement Outbox microservice pattern in Java.
+A simple library to implement Outbox microservice pattern in Java using DB Polling.

 ### Usage: